anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/global_alignment.md

 ````

 ### Bottom-up computation
 The computation of $S_{ij}$ can be visualized as a matrix with each cell corresponding to $S_{ij}$.
-Computing a cell depends only on 3 other cells: one immediately above, one to the left, and one diagonally to the left, this matrix can be computed rowwise left to right (or columnwise top to bottom or diagonal top-left to right-bottom).
+Computing a cell depends only on 3 other cells: one immediately above, one to the left, and one diagonally to the left.
+There this matrix can be computed by filling in the rows from top to bottom and each row filling in the cells from left to right.
+Are there other orders in which to compute the cells?

 ### Obtaining an optimal alignment
 The computation of $S_{ij}$ just gives the optimal global alignment score.
-To obtain the actual optimal alignment, we need remember which of the 3 cases gives the maximum, and use that information to perform  **backtracking**.
+To obtain the actual optimal alignment, we need remember which of the 3 cases gives the maximum, and use that information to perform  **traceback**.

 ### Demo